mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/getting-started-with-cfx.md

 <span class="aside">This tutorial assumes that you've read and followed the instructions in
-the [installation guide](dev-guide/addon-development/installation.html), to install and activate the SDK.
-If you haven't, go back and do that now, then come back here.</span>
+the [installation guide](dev-guide/addon-development/installation.html), to install and activate the SDK.</span>

 # Getting Started With cfx #